Skip to main content

 Academic Regalia (Cap & Gown)

-Appropriate academic regalia must be worn by graduates in order to participate in the Commencement ceremony.
+Appropriate academic regalia must be worn by candidates to participate in the Undergraduate Commencement ceremony.

 Program-Specific Colors